amuhebwa/messenger-bot-tutorial/README.md

     heroku logs --source app  -t
     ```

 3. Use your other window to edit your index.js file and commit/push your changes.
+Remember these steps to deploy your changes:

+    ```
+    git add .
+    git commit --message "Your comment"
+    git push heroku master
+    ```

 4. Refresh your Heroku app and you will see the messages that are logged to the console.

-5. Copy the index.js.v2 code into index.js, change the code to use your own token instead of YOUR_TOKEN, and re-deploy.
+5. Copy the index.js.v2 code into index.js and re-deploy.

 6. Refresh your Heroku app to verify that it still works correctly.

-7. In real-life, you should change the Very Code to use your own token instead of YOUR_TOKEN, and re-deploy.
+7. NOTE: In real-life, you should change the Very Code to use your own token instead of YOUR_TOKEN, and re-deploy, but for this tutorial it's ok to leave it.

-8. Refresh your Heroku app to verify that it still works correctly.

 ### *Setup the Facebook App*